-“Tips on What to do in the Azores, Graciosa” is the fourth installment of a series of nine blog posts about the Azores islands.
+“Tips on what to do in the Azores island of Graciosa” is the fourth installment of a series of nine blog posts about the Azores islands.
 The posts are meant to give you a detailed overview of each one of them to help you plan your trip, whether you decide to visit one, two, or all nine.
 If you have any questions or a specific request, feel free to drop me an email and I’ll do my best to answer it or to put you in touch with the right contact.

 Perfect island destination for fans of UNESCO Biosphere Reserves, natural spas, and windmills.

 Graciosa, also known as the “white island”, seems to be almost off the radar of tourists.
 It’s a shame because, as you’ll see, the “gracious island” has more to offer than meets the eye.
 Good things do come in small packages.